-Single Ingredient Ideas: (add only one of the items below to a gallon of hot water)
+Single Ingredient Ideas: (add only one of the items below to a gallon of water)

 Good to Know:

-- Soothing Essential Oils To Try: peppermint, lavender, lemon, orange, eucalyptus, mint.
+- Soothing EO To Try: peppermint, lavender, lemon, orange, eucalyptus, mint.

-- If skin and heels are also dry and cracked, then use cool to lukewarm water instead of hot.
-Mix 4 cups of vinegar with 8 to 10 cups of water (approximately 1 part vinegar, 2 parts water).
-It’s fine to add a few drops of the above listed essential oils to combat the vinegar smell (which will dissipate once your feet are dry).
+- If skin and heels are also dry and cracked, mix approximately 1 part vinegar, 2 parts lukewarm water.
+It’s fine to add one of the above listed essential oils to combat the vinegar smell (which will dissipate once skin is dry).

-Helpful Tip For Floor Workers: If you have a job where you are standing on your feet all day, something I’ve recently discovered that is so helpful are compression socks.
+Tip For Floor Staff: If you have a job where you are standing all day, something I’ve recently discovered that is so helpful are compression socks.
 You can buy them knee high or ankle height and I tried both when traveling.
-I was on my feet from before dawn to early evening, walking most of the day for nearly two weeks straight.
-These are also especially helpful when dealing with Plantar fasciitis (when the bottoms of feet hurt).
-I never had a problem with swollen or sore feet when wearing them and after talking to a couple friends who are nurses (shift work) and in retail, they too find that these socks really help.
+I was up from before dawn to early evening, walking most of the day for nearly two weeks straight.
+These are also especially beneficial when dealing with Plantar fasciitis (when the soles hurt).
+I never had a problem with swollen or sore tootsies when wearing them and after talking to a couple friends who are nurses (shift work) and in retail, they too find that the socks really help.
 You can find them online in various retail outlets.
-Hope this helps!